chipsalliance/firrtl-spec/spec.md

 regreset myreg: SInt, myclock, myreset, myinit
 ```

+Semantically, registers become flip-flops in the design.
-Semantically, the next value is latched on the positive edge of the clock.
+The the next value is latched on the positive edge of the clock.
-Additionally, a register's initial value is indeterminate (see [@sec:indeterminate-values]).
+For registers without a reset, the initial value is indeterminate (see [@sec:indeterminate-values]).

 ## Ports